Missile kills 30 evacuees at busy Ukrainian train station

 “The signs of people being raped, tortured, executed — in some cases having their bodies desecrated — are an outrage to our common humanity,” Biden said.

-Rosa reported from Chernihiv, Ukraine.
-Associated Press journalists around the world contributed to this report.
+Anna reported from Bucha, Ukraine.
+Andrea Rosa in Chernihiv, Ukraine, and Associated Press journalists around the world contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine